 COMM 298 – Themes in Journalism – This course is an intermediate-level journalism lecture that examines specific areas of study.
 Topics vary each semester.

-COMM 300 – Persuasive Campaigns – This course analyses the structure, development, and role of communication in political and advertising campaigns, with a focus on theories of media effects, message construction, and audience analysis.
+COMM 300 – Persuasive Campaigns – This course analyzes the structure, development, and role of communication in political and advertising campaigns, with a focus on theories of media effects, message construction, and audience analysis.

 COMM 301 – Discovering China through Film – This course will give an overview of major films produced in mainland China since 1949.
 Students will examine the genres of Chinese film better known in contemporary China and consider them a major source of reflection upon, and critique of, contemporary Chinese society and culture.
 Taught at the Beijing Center.

 COMM 304 – Rhetoric of the Cold War and 9/11 – This course examines what it means to view war as rhetorical construction and identify key discourse strategies related to the Cold War and 9/11.

 COMM 306 – Environmental Advocacy – This course explores the rhetorical means by which citizens influence the policies and practices affecting our natural and human environments.
 The focus is on contemporary issues and current controversies.

 COMM 307 – Communication and Social Change – This course explores the communication strategies used to promote and/or resist significant socio-political change.
 Students will demonstrate an understanding of how communication is used in particular societal struggles to effect socio-cultural change at an individual, community, institutional or global level.

 COMM 308 – Screen Directing – This advanced course in screen directing is designed to further students' narrative filmmaking skills.
 Geared toward creating fiction films, the course focuses primarily on blocking for the camera, directing actors for the screen, and structuring dramatic scenes.
 Students should have a working knowledge of basic videography, nonlinear editing, shot composition and film grammar.